• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Depending upon the minerals contained in the ore body and their quality, molybdenum mines are grouped in three classes:

-• By-product mines, where the recovery of copper-bearing ores is the primary objective, and molybdenite recovery provides additional economic value; and
+• By-product mines, where the recovery of copper-bearing ores is the primary objective, and molybdenite recovery provides additional economic value

-• Co-product mines, where the commercial viability of the mine requires that both molybdenite and copper-bearing minerals be recovered.
+• Co-product mines, where both molybdenite and copper-bearing minerals are recovered

 Molybdenum Ore